Do you want to add HTTP security headers in WordPress?

 Note: Take care when editing code on your website.
 Incorrect headers or conflicts in the .htaccess file may trigger the 500 Internal Server Error.

-4. Adding HTTP Security Headers in WordPress Using a Plugin
+4. Adding HTTP Security Headers in WordPress Using AIOSEO

 All in One SEO (AIOSEO) is the best SEO tool for WordPress and is trusted by over 3 million businesses.
-The premium version lets you easily add HTTP security headers to your website.
+The premium plugin lets you easily add HTTP security headers to your website.

-The first thing you’ll need to do is install and activate the AIOSEO plugin on your website.
-You can learn how to install and configure the plugin by following our step by step guide on how to set up All in One SEO for WordPress.
+The first thing you will need to do is install and activate the AIOSEO plugin on your website.
+You can learn more in our step-by-step guide on how to set up All in One SEO for WordPress.

-You should head over to the All in One SEO » Redirects page to add the HTTP security headers.
-First, you’ll need to click the ‘Activate Redirects’ button to enable the feature.
+You then need to head over to the All in One SEO » Redirects page to add the HTTP security headers.
+First, you will need to click the ‘Activate Redirects’ button to enable the feature.

 Simply enable the ‘Canonical Settings’ toggle and then click the ‘Add Security Presets’ button.